-If you have a grade 3/D on the GCSE Maths course previously, then you will be allowed to enrol on the GCSE Maths course (Foundation paper) at Wilberforce.
+If you have gained a grade 3 (D) in GCSE Maths you will be allowed to enrol on the GCSE Maths course (Foundation paper) at Wilberforce.

 If you are interested in joining the College we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.